MouseBiteLabs/Super-Nintendo-Cartridges/README.md

 Use the following table (or navigate the above folders) for information on each specific baord type. <a href="https://github.com/MouseBiteLabs/Super-Nintendo-Cartridges/wiki">Please also review the wiki for more information.</a>

+Note that the boards listed below are planned for development.
+No dates for upload are guaranteed.

 ## SNES Board Variants

 | **Board Name**                                                                                                     | **Board Number**   | **Max ROM Size** | **Max RAM Size** | **Mappings Supported**         | **Multicart Support?**            | **Memory Family Used** |